Learn more about this program in our video below.

 - Teaches mindfulness: the skill of paying attention, non-judgmentally, in the present moment;

-- Develops social and emotional skills, including expanded capacity for managing emotions, being empathetic, paying attention and being present with others, resilience, and deep listening
+- Develops social and emotional skills, including expanded capacity for identifying and managing difficult emotions, being empathetic, paying attention and being present with others, resilience, and deep listening

 - Deepens connection to self, others, and Judaism.